gosh-sh/docs/docs/integrations/contracts.md

 { .ml-params }

-!!! exsample annotate "example of calling the ELock contract in Ethereum"
+!!! example annotate "example of calling the ELock contract in Ethereum"

     ``` cpp
     const elock = new data.web3.instance.eth.Contract(